Order Execution Policy

 Where you have not registered for our on-line valuation service and elected to receive electronic communications from us, we will send you an updated hard copy should we make any material change to the policy.
 All clients can request a hard copy of our Order Execution Policy at any time by contacting their Investment Manager or Financial Planner.

-BD is required to demonstrate, at the request of a client, that it has executed the client’s orders in accordance with this Order Execution Policy.
-Upon request, BD will produce the necessary analysis detailing the executions for a client for the requested period, to satisfy the client’s request and our regulatory obligations.
+RBCBD is required to demonstrate, at the request of a client, that it has executed the client’s orders in accordance with this Order Execution Policy.
+Upon request, RBCBD will produce the necessary analysis detailing the executions for a client for the requested period, to satisfy the client’s request and our regulatory obligations.